 Matt Hornung

-Matt Hornung is a second-year law student at Cornell Law School and works as a research assistant to Professor Maggie Gardner.
-He is a Publishing Editor for Cornell Law Review and a Managing Editor for the Legal Information Institute’s Supreme Court Bulletin.
-Matt also represents journalists in federal and state litigation as a member of Cornell’s First Amendment Clinic, and he serves as the President of Cornell’s Tax Law Association.
+Matt received his J.D. from Cornell Law School, where he worked as a research assistant to Professor Maggie Gardner, a Publishing Editor for Cornell Law Review, a Managing Editor for the Legal Information Institute’s Supreme Court Bulletin, and an Executive Guest Editor for the Texas Review of Law and Politics.

 Last week, the Supreme Court heard oral arguments in Turkiye Halk Bankasi A.S. v.
 United States, a criminal case originating in the Second Circuit.
 The defendant, Turkiye Halk Bankasi A.S. (“Halkbank”), is a foreign state-owned commercial bank, headquartered in Istanbul, and a subsidiary of the Turkish government’s sovereign wealth fund.
 Charged with laundering over $1…